“Damnation seize my soul if I give you quarters or take any from you.” — Blackbeard

 Sham Apple logos are so pervasive there are two different storefronts sporting them within a half block of our apartment.

 Nike, Adidas, Gucci, Coach, Uggs: The logos are everywhere.
 The Chinese purveyors of hilarious knock-offs that riff on well-known logos – Rolexe anyone – are referred to as shanzhai, which translated means mountain fortress; in other words, it’s an invincible market.
-The efficiency and swiftness with which China rips off other people’s ideas is mind-blowing.
-Just ask Yekutiel Sherman whose selfie-stick iphone case idea was stolen before he wrapped up a crowd-funding campaign.
+The efficiency with which China rips off other people’s ideas is mind-blowing.
+Just ask Yekutiel Sherman whose selfie-stick iPhone case idea was stolen before he wrapped up a crowd-funding campaign.

 Last week, China made the news by officially banning the bible from Taobao, probably one of the few places a bible was actually available in China.
 Never fear bible lovers, I suspect you can pick up an illegal pdf copy from a chap I know.
 I recently learned that pirated pdf copies of Western books are available from a shady guy on WeChat who runs what he calls . . .
 A Book Store.
 An illegal copy of a Western book will set you back the equivalent of one U.S. dollar.
 It’s especially laughable that the bible was removed from Taobao, Alibaba’s version of Amazon, (everyone in China shops on Taobao).
 The website is widely considered one of the largest online purveyors of fake goods in the world.
 (Not that we’d ever buy stock in Alibaba).